 If you choose to use subfolders, movie folder names should include only the title and/or the year.

-Tip: To improve the scraper’s performance, add the year within parenthesis to the end of the folder name, or filename.
+Tip: To improve the scraper’s performance, add the year in parentheses to the end of the folder or file name.

 \Movies\The Usual Suspects(1995)\somefilename.avi

 If you’d prefer to have one folder for all of your media files, you would include the same information in the same order but you would change the filename rather than the folder name.

 How To Add Movies To Your Library